Austrian cuisine: Meat

 The most popular meats in Austria are beef, pork, chicken, turkey and goose.
-The prominent Wiener Schnitzel is traditionally made of veal.
+The prominent Wiener schnitzel is traditionally made of veal.
 Pork in particular is used extensively, with many dishes using offal and parts such as the snout and trotters.

 Austrian butchers use a number of special cuts of meat, including Tafelspitz (beef), and Fledermaus (pork).
-Fledermaus (German for "bat") is a cut of pork from the ham bone that resembles the winged animal.
-It is described as "very juicy, somewhat fatty, and crossed by tendons"; the latter fact makes it suitable for steaming, braising or frying after tenderization in a marinade.
+Fledermaus (German for 'bat') is a cut of pork from the ham bone that resembles the winged animal.
+It is described as "very juicy, somewhat fatty, and crossed by tendons"; the latter makes it suitable for steaming, braising or frying after tenderization in a marinade.

-Austrian cuisine has many different sausages, like Frankfurter, Krainer Wurst from Carniola (Krain), Debreziner (originating from Debrecen in Hungary), or Burenwurst, Blunzn made out of pig-blood and Grüne Würstl—green sausages.
-Green means raw in this context—the sausages are air dried and are consumed boiled.
-Bacon in Austria is called Speck, bacon can be smoked, raw, salted, spiced, etc. Bacon is used in many traditional recipes as a salty spice.
-Leberkäse is a loaf of corned beef, pork and bacon—it contains neither liver nor cheese despite the name.
+Austrian cuisine has many different sausages, like Frankfurter, Käsekrainer, Debreziner (originating from Debrecen in Hungary), Burenwurst, Blunzn (made with pig blood) and Grüne Würstl (green sausages).
+Green means raw in this context—the sausages are air-dried and are consumed boiled.
+Bacon in Austria is called Speck, and can be smoked, raw, salted, or spiced, among other preparations.
+Bacon is used in many traditional recipes as a salty spice.
+Leberkäse is a loaf of corned beef, pork and bacon; it contains neither liver nor cheese despite the name.
 Vanillerostbraten is a garlicky beef dish.

 Game

 Austria has an old hunting tradition since there are many woods across the country.
-In the autumn season many restaurants in Austria traditionally offer game on their menu along with seasonal vegetables and fruits like pumpkins from Styria.
-Usual game are:
+In the autumn season many restaurants in Austria traditionally offer game on their menus, along with seasonal vegetables and fruits like pumpkins from Styria.
+Typical game are: